SSWD Learning Disabilities Handbook for Students/Faculty

 - Sacramento State Policy for Academic Program Access for Students with Disabilities

-The information in this handbook is meant to enhance the faculty member's understanding of specific learning disabilities and to assist the professor in working successfully with learning disabled students.
+The information in this handbook is meant to enhance the faculty member's understanding of specific learning disabilities and to assist the professor in working successfully with students with learning disabilities.
 The term "specific learning disabilities" is a comprehensive one that encompasses several different disorders.
 More familiar terms might include "dyslexia," which affects reading or "dyscalculia," which impacts mathematics.

 The label "learning disabilities" is misleading because it implies that the student is unable to learn.
-However, the Learning Disabled (LD) student possesses average to very superior intelligence.
-Despite average learning potential and traditionally successful instructional methods, the LD student experiences significant learning and memory difficulties.
-To be successful, the LD student must use alternative ways of learning, storing, and retrieving information.
+However, students with Learning Disabilities (LD) possess average to very superior intelligence.
+Despite average learning potential and traditionally successful instructional methods, a student with LD experiences significant learning and memory difficulties.
+To be successful, a student with LD must use alternative ways of learning, storing, and retrieving information.

 Learning disabilities often remain hidden or unrecognized for years with students puzzled and frustrated by failure despite persistent motivation and effort.
 Sometimes the student may be falsely perceived as lazy or lacking motivation when in reality the student may work harder and longer than their non-LD peers.
 Many students are not diagnosed until they reach the university or community college level when high demands are made on complex language and mathematical skills.

 The diagnosis of the learning disability is the first step in a process of self-understanding and a renewal of self-confidence for the student.
 The diagnostic assessment provides the student with an in-depth knowledge of learning strengths and limitations.
 The student then has the opportunity to change unproductive behaviors and to discover more effective ways of learning.
 Because learning disabilities cannot be "cured," accommodations, support services and aids may be necessary to help the student bypass or overcome the effects of the learning disability.